 14. STANDARDS OF CONDUCT FOR CITY COUNCIL MEMBERS

-- General Rules.
+- A. General Rules.
 City Council members will be governed by the Standards of Conduct of Novi Officers, Employees, and Consultants, as adopted and amended from time to time by City Council Resolution.
 Those standards generally include (but are not limited to) the following:

 - Confidential Information.
 A Council member shall not divulge to an unauthorized person, confidential information acquired in the course of the Council member’s duties in advance of the time prescribed for its authorized release to the public.